-Like the philosophy that permeates the company, we began by analyzing data for sales patterns, inventory turnover rates and, above all, ABC analysis of the company's SKUs.
+Like the philosophy that permeates the company, we began by analysing data for sales patterns, inventory turnover rates and, above all, ABC analysis of the company’s SKUs.

-The conclusion of the data analysis carried out pointed to a solution that automates both packing and sorting, but also that there was no point in automating picking for all products.
-Of the 16,000 active articles, it was clear that just over 400 of them accounted for +80% of the turnover.
+The data analysis pointed out a need for automated packing and sorting, but showed that there was no point having automated picking for all products.
+Of the 16,000 active items, it was clear that just over 400 of them accounted for +80% of the turnover.

-The complete solution that was presented, and sold, was just over half of what was previously on the table.
-PureFun was also the first to invest in e-motion's proprietary packing machines.
+The finished solution that was presented, and sold, was just over half of what had previously been discussed.
+PureFun was also the first company to invest in e-motion’s proprietary packing machines.